asephermann/capacitor-plugin-check-overlay/README.md

         this.checkOverlayApps(blacklist);

-        // without black, detect all app that request Overlay Permission this.checkOverlayApps([]);
+        // without blacklist, detect all app that request Overlay Permission this.checkOverlayApps([]);
         }
     )